History of the Palace of Versailles: First Empire

-With the advent of Napoléon and the First Empire, the status of Versailles changed.
-Paintings and art work that had previously been assigned to Muséum national and the Musée spécial de l’École française were systematically dispersed to other locations, and eventually the museum was closed.
+With the advent of Napoleon and the First Empire, the status of Versailles changed.
+Paintings and art work that had previously been assigned to Muséum national and the Musée spécial de l'École française were systematically dispersed to other locations, and eventually the museum was closed.
 In accordance with provisions of the 1804 Constitution, Versailles was designated as an imperial palace for the department of the Seine-et-Oise.

-While Napoléon did not reside in the château, apartments were, however, arranged and decorated for the use of the empress Marie-Louise.
-The emperor chose to reside at the Grand Trianon.
-The château continued to serve, however, as an annex of the Hôtel des Invalides Nevertheless, on 3 January 1805, Pope Pius VII, who came to France to officiate at Napoléon's coronation, visited the palace and blessed the throng of people gathered on the parterre d'eau from the balcony of the Hall of Mirrors.
+While Napoleon did not reside in the palace, apartments were, however, arranged and decorated for the use of the Empress Marie Louise.
+The Emperor chose to reside at the Grand Trianon.
+The palace continued to serve, however, as an annex of the Hôtel des Invalides Nevertheless, on 3 January 1805, Pope Pius VII, who came to France to officiate at Napoleon's coronation, visited the palace and blessed the throng of people gathered on the parterre d'eau from the balcony of the Hall of Mirrors.